eugene-datascience/O2E-Demo/README.md

 The arXiv project (pronounced "archive" – the X represents the Greek letter chi), it’s an active repository for sharing scientific research in mathematics, physics, and computer science, among others – almost all papers in the fields of mathematics and physics are self-archived on the arXiv repository.
 It’s an excellent resource as well for Artificial Intelligence and Machine Learning research.<br />

-The validations are done in Jupytner Notebook, and also PgAdmin for the Postgres DB.
-See screenshots.
+Screenshots below show:

+1) outputs and validations in Jupytner Notebook<br />
+2) table created and validation in PgAdmin (Postgres DB)<br />

 ## Screenshots